dark-yx/LeFriPlatform/README.md

 The application uses Google OAuth 2.0 for authentication.
 To ensure proper functionality:

 1. Make sure environment variables are correctly configured
-2. Verify redirect URIs are set up in Google Cloud Console
+2. Verify redirect URI is set up in Google Cloud Console
-3. The client ID must be the same in both `.env` files
+3. The client ID must be correctly configured in the `.env` file

 ## 🚨 Troubleshooting